Welcome to the 2017-18 Stratford Photo Group Programme

 There will also be the occasional sessions which will be led by other members with a particular set of skills in areas that members may find useful (e.g. Lightroom, computer skills, iPhoneography, producing greetings cards etc).

-The workshops at both Bishopton and Wellesbourne will be in addition to the standard programme and so a small charge of £3 will be made to cover the extra costs of room hire.
+The workshops at Wellesbourne will be in addition to the standard programme and so a small charge of £3 will be made to cover the extra costs of room hire.
+From 26th October 2017 the workshops at Bishopton will be FREE.

 This year’s speakers